mimiflynn/pyrpg/README.md

-# pyrpg
+# rpyg
-Python port of console-game rpg engine
+Python role playing game framework.

 ## Components

-Each game will be an instance of the game engine initialzed with a game object 'cartridge'.
+Each game will be an instance of the game class initialzed with a game object definition.

 ### Game Engine